The Big Breakfast: Cottages since The Big Breakfast

 In November 2002, seven-and-a-half months after The Big Breakfast was axed, a fire destroyed a significant proportion of the first floor of the cottages.
 A large part of the roof was also destroyed in the blaze.
-The fire was suspicious as there was no gas or electrical supply to the building.
+The fire was deemed suspicious as there was no gas or electrical supply to the building.

-Since the fire, extensive work has taken place to restore the house and it is now used as a family home.
-The house was bought for little more than half the original asking price of £1 million at £550,000.
-The house was slashed in value because of the fire of November 2002.

-The house has now been fully renovated, but some of the well-recognised aspects of the house from its use during the run of The Big Breakfast remain.
+The house was slashed in value because of the fire of November 2002, and was bought for little more than half the original asking price of £1 million at £550,000.
+Since the fire, extensive work has taken place to restore the house but some of the well-recognised aspects of the house from its use during the run of The Big Breakfast remain.
+It is now used as a family home.

 The newly renovated house features in the BBC Two show Neneh and Andi Dish It Up, BBC Three's Singing With the Enemy, Too Fat To Toddle on ITV1, and the one-off revival of The Big Breakfast on Channel 4.

 The cottages are located about 200 metres from the site of the main stadium used in the 2012 Olympic Games.
 In 2005, the cottages became part of a compulsory purchase order for the Games, giving rise to speculation that the building may be demolished.
 However, the cottages and gardens remain unchanged.

 The house made a cameo appearance in a Channel 4 ident shown in the lead-up to the channel's coverage of the Paralympics in August 2012.

-Life after Lock Keepers Cottages
+Life after Lock Keepers' Cottages

-The Big Breakfast's return on 13 August 2022 has been confirmed to be from a new house, leaving the original Lock Keepers Cottages behind for the first time in the show’s history.
+The Big Breakfast's return on 13 August 2022 has been confirmed to be from a new house, leaving the original Lock Keepers' Cottages behind for the first time in the show’s history.
 The new house is located in Potters Bar.
 Filming takes place on The Villa mansion, a seven-bedroom cottage set in ten acres of countryside.